-As a replacement for Solar1, the new Environmental Education Center will support Solar One’s programs including the Green Design Lab and Clean Tech K-12 Education Program, Workforce Training Program and the Here Comes Solar Program.
-The building will also enable Solar One to expand their outdoor summer programming, which includes solar powered film, dance and music festivals.
+As a replacement for Solar1, the new Environmental Education Center will support Solar One’s programs.
+That includes the Green Design Lab and Clean Tech K-12 Education Program.
+That’s in addition to Workforce Training Program and the Here Comes Solar Program.
+Moreover, the building will also enable Solar One to expand their outdoor summer programming.
+That includes solar powered film, dance and music festivals.
 It will also serve as an anchor for the care and maintenance of Stuyvesant Cove Park.
 Built along the East River the building will be raised to meet waterfront zoning standards and will feature photovoltaic solar and battery storage and will be a net zero energy building.

 “If you want to see the future of sustainability, look no further than the banks of the East River in Manhattan,” said Council Member Dan Garodnick.
 “Right in Stuyvesant Cove Park, Solar One’s new Environmental Education Center will stand at the cutting edge of energy efficiency and resilient design.
 It will be an incredible, unique asset for East Siders and all New Yorkers and I am proud to have played a role in making this project a reality.”